Extended Discovery pattern which models Apache Tomcat web applications is available for this product.

-We have received SME input with regards the Apache Tomcat#Active Versioning technique.
+We have received SME input with regards the Active Versioning technique.
 It identified the Release Notes text file containing version information in the installation directory of the product.

-Any further SME input would be welcome on any other potential approaches to improving Tomcat versioning coverage and depth or with regards identifying the applications running on a particular installation.
+Any further SME input would be welcome on any other potential approaches to improve Tomcat versioning coverage and depth, or with regards identifying the applications running on a particular installation.

-Testing to ensure the processes related to Apache Tomcat Server have been correctly identified has been performed using record data as well as live discovery of hosts running Solaris, Linux and Windows operating systems.
+Testing to ensure that the processes related to Apache Tomcat Server have been correctly identified are performed using record data as well as live discovery of hosts running Solaris, Linux and Windows operating systems.

-Both live discovery and record data contained enough information to extract the version information using the path regular expression methods.
+Both live discovery and record data contained enough data to extract the version information using the path regular expression methods.

 Tomcat Wikipedia was used to gather information on the product and produced a lot of the product description.
 It was also used as the source for some of our known versions.